-The Camp Grounds consists of a Main Tabernacle which seats approximately 1800, a Youth Tabernacle, a Children's Children's Ministry building, Ladies' Dormitories, Men's Dormitories, a Trailer Park with full hook-up for RVs, Public Restrooms with Showers, a Cafeteria/Fellowship Hall/Concession Stand, Staff Housing, a Sno Cone Stand and the Afterthoughts & More store.
+The Camp Grounds consists of a Main Tabernacle which seats approximately 1800, a Youth Tabernacle, a Children's Children's Ministry building, Ladies' Dormitories, Men's Dormitories, a Trailer Park with full hook-up for RVs, Public Restrooms with Showers, a Cafeteria/Fellowship Hall/Concession Stand, Staff Housing, Sara Road Coffee and Cones (Sno Cones) and the Afterthoughts & More store.
 All buildings are air-conditioned.
 Listed below are the operating procedures for those attending the Camp Meeting, Youth Camps or other authorized Oklahoma District activities at the Camp Ground.